M-J-Robbins/good-email-code/beta/outlook/svg-to-vml.md

 # SVG to VML
 From my extensive research ([this wikipedia post](https://en.wikipedia.org/wiki/Vector_Markup_Language)) the SVG specification is, in part, based off the VML spec.
 When comparing the two formats, there are a lot of similarities so I've written up this brief guide to help you manually convert SVG to VML.

+If you're interested in using SVG in email I have a post about [SVG in email](email-enhancements/svg).

 ## Wrapper
 Both formats can have an outer wrapper, however the VML wrapper is optional.
 If you're only inserting a single VML element you can do it without a wrapper.